Perl/PPCs/ppcs/ppc0022-metaprogramming.md

 It is currently still an undecided question on what ought to be the correct behaviour for `add`-like functions when asked to create something that already exists, or the `remove`-like functions when asked to remove something that doesn't exist.
 It may be solved by something similar to above, where there are two differently-named functions that differ in that case.
 As yet there aren't any particularly compelling solutions.

+It is also undecided whether this API should offer an API that exposes the idea of globs as Perl implements them, or whether it should abstract those away to more end-user focused concepts.
+Some parts of the following API are labelled as optional on that basis.

 ### Functions to operate on Packages

 These are functions to create, manipulate, and inspect packages themselves.